maciej-trebacz/DCPU-Bas/README.md

 # DCPU-Bas

-DCPU-Bas is a simple QuickBASIC-like compiler for virtual DCPU in Notch's [http://www.0x10c.com](0x10c Game), written in [http://golang.org](Go).
+DCPU-Bas is a simple QuickBASIC-like compiler for virtual DCPU in Notch's [0x10c Game](http://www.0x10c.com), written in [Go language](http://golang.org).
-Compiler structure and engine is heavily inspired by [compilers.iecc.com/crenshaw/](Let's Build a Compiler, by Jack Crenshaw).
+Compiler structure and engine is heavily inspired by [Let's Build a Compiler, by Jack Crenshaw](http://compilers.iecc.com/crenshaw/).

 ## Features